Nissan Versa Note Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Nissan Versa Note insurance rates for additional coverage and risk scenarios.
+The chart below illustrates estimated Nissan Versa Note insurance rates for additional coverage and risk scenarios.

-- Buying pricier low deductibles for comprehensive and collision insurance will increase the cost to $1,654
+- Using more expensive low deductibles for comprehensive and collision insurance will cost an additional $320 every year

-- The price for full coverage for a teen driver for full coverage can cost $5,112 a year
+- An auto insurance policy that insures a teen driver with full coverage can cost $5,112 a year

-Auto insurance prices for a Nissan Versa Note are also quite variable based on your driving record, the model of your Versa Note, and physical damage deductibles and liability limits.
+Insurance prices for a Nissan Versa Note also have a wide range based on the model year and trim level, your age and driving record, and physical damage deductibles and liability limits.

-A more mature driver with a good driving record and high deductibles could pay as little as $1,200 per year on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers will have to pay in the ballpark of $5,100 a year.
+An older driver with no violations or accidents and higher comprehensive and collision deductibles may pay as little as $1,200 per year on average, or $100 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even teens with perfect driving records should be prepared to pay in the ballpark of $5,100 a year.
 View Rates by Age

-The state you live in makes a big difference in Nissan Versa Note insurance rates.
-A 40-year-old driver could pay as low as $1,020 a year in states like Vermont, New Hampshire, and Missouri, or at least $1,900 on average in Louisiana, New York, and Michigan.
+Where you choose to live makes a big difference in Nissan Versa Note insurance prices.
+A 40-year-old driver could pay as low as $870 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,800 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |